-Intellectual Property and the protection of Intellectual Property Rights (IPRs) are issues that affect practically all businesses.
-Not only can it be an important revenue stream, but it also sits at the very heart of the identity of a business, and protecting your Intellectual Property Rights has become a critical part of any business plan.
+Intellectual Property and the protection of Intellectual Property Rights (IPRs) are issues that affect nearly all businesses.
+Not only can it be an important revenue stream, but it also sits at the very heart of the identity of a business, and protecting your Intellectual Property Rights has become a critical part of any successful business plan.

 In the same way that manufactured goods or products are secured and protected from theft or damage, the same should apply to the Intellectual Property relating to these products, including the design, composition, or method of manufacture.
 Similarly, ‘soft’ products such as software, data or publications are capable of protection or exploitation to raise additional revenue for your business.